-This is a multi-center, randomized, double-blind, parallel group, active comparator controlled trial to evaluate the efficacy and safety of a single injection of Cingal for the relief of joint pain in subjects with OA of the knee.
+This is a multi-center, randomized, double-blind, parallel arm, placebo-controlled trial to determine the contribution of Triamcinolone Hexacetonide (TH) to pain relief, both in terms of magnitude and duration, when used within a single injection of Cingal® compared to a single injection of TH in subjects with Osteoarthritis (OA) of the knee.

-Subjects with OA defined as Kellgren-Lawrence (K-L) I-III in the index knee will be eligible for this study.
-Felson, et al 2004, encouraged the use of both OA symptoms and radiographic changes in the assessment of OA.
+Subjects with OA defined as Kellgren-Lawrence (K-L) II or III in the index knee will be eligible for this study [9, 10].
+Felson et al 2004, encouraged the use of both OA symptoms and radiographic changes in the assessment of OA [11].
 This study will employ both methods to screen subjects.
-Structural severity will be evaluated with the K-L classification score, a composite index of the presence and severity of joint space narrowing, osteophytes, sclerosis, deformity and cysts
+Structural severity will be evaluated with the K-L classification score, a composite index of the presence and severity of joint space narrowing, osteophytes, sclerosis, deformity and cysts.

-For the evaluation of symptomatic severity, two main domains are important.
+For the evaluation of symptomatic severity, two main domains are important [12].
 The first is pain and the second is functional impairment.
 Other domains often used include subject's overall assessment, ROM and performance.
-Domains identified by OMERACT as core variables to be used in clinical trials involving OA are pain, function and the Patient Global Assessment which will be captured as part of this study.
+Domains identified by OMERACT as core variables to be used in clinical trials involving OA are pain, function and the Patient Global Assessment which will be captured as part of this study [12].

 Baseline and post-treatment pain, physical function and stiffness will be measured using the WOMAC questionnaire.
-Range of Motion, Patient and Evaluator Global Assessment and the EuroQol will be used to assess symptomatic severity throughout the study.
-In addition, the number of acetaminophen/paracetamol pills taken will be captured as an indirect measure of pain and will be done at each visit.
+VAS and NRS pain, ROM, Patient and Evaluator Global Assessment and the EuroQoL-5D-5L will be used to assess symptomatic severity throughout the study.
+In addition, the number of acetaminophen pills taken will be captured as an indirect measure of pain and will be done at follow up visits.

-Subjects meeting the inclusion/exclusion criteria will be randomized to receive a single injection of Cingal, Monovisc or triamcinolone hexacetonide (TH) in the index knee.
-Since there is a difference in volume between Cingal, Monovisc and TH, the treating physician will not be considered blinded.
+Subjects meeting the inclusion/exclusion criteria will be randomized to receive a single injection of Cingal®, Triamcinolone Hexacetonide (TH) or placebo in the index knee.
+Since there is a difference in volume between Cingal®, TH and placebo, the treating physician will not be considered blinded.
 To maintain the double-blind design of the study, there will be a person assigned to the role of Treating Physician and one person assigned to the role of Blinded Evaluator.
 The Treating Physician, most often the PI, will administer the injection but will not participate in the evaluation of study treatment effectiveness.
 A second individual, designated as the Blinded Evaluator, is blinded to treatment and will complete the pre- and post-treatment Evaluator Global Assessment, knee exams and ROM measurements.
-To maintain the subject blinding, the injection syringe will be prepared separate from the patient and the injection will be masked from the subject.
+To maintain the Subject blinding, the injection syringe will be prepared separate from the patient and the injection will be masked from the subject.